The Ancient Art of Chainmaking

 Necklace chain, Roman, 1st century CE (Metropolitan Museum of Art)

-Chains were an essential component of ancient jewelry, despite the significant amount of time, skill, and gold required.
-Handwoven chains remain particularly time intensive to make even today, as the gold is alloyed, wire is drawn down to size, and each link is formed and connected to the desired length.
-Although modern machine-made chains can be constructed much more quickly and with complete uniformity, none can compare to the beauty of a chain in which each and every link is shaped by the hand of a practicing goldsmith.
+Despite the time, skill, and gold required to produce them, chains were an essential element of ancient jewelry.
+Handwoven chains remain labor-intensive even today, as each link is formed and connected by hand.
+Modern machine-made chains can be produced quickly and with perfect uniformity, but they lack the beauty and character of a chain that is shaped by the hand of a goldsmith.